Voting in Colorado

 Primary Elections In Colorado

 Colorado has semi-open primaries.
 Voters registered with a particular political party can vote in that party’s primary, as can unaffiliated voters.
-17-year-olds can vote in the primary election if they will be 18 by the corresponding general election.
+18 year olds can vote in primaries.

 Voter ID In Colorado